 Enter a name for your intent.
 This can be whatever you'd like, but it should be intuitive for what the intent is going to accomplish.

-In the User Says section, enter examples of what you might expect a user to ask for.
+In the Training Phrases section, enter examples of what you might expect a user to ask for.
 Since you're creating a weather agent, you want to include questions about locations and different times.
 The more examples you provide, the more ways a user can ask a question and the agent will understand.

 Enter these examples: